ozean12/pairing-exercise/README.md

 with the code we've already got in this repository.
 Please make a fork of this repo and add *one* feature from the list above and send us a link to your repo.
 This tells us you've worked in the code and are familiar with it.
-We like high success rates for our pairing sessions and history tells us that is much more likely if a candidate has familiarity with the code already.
+We are excited to see your solution that introduces you as a smart and skilled engineer.
+We like high success rates for our pairing sessions and history tells us that is much more likely if a candidate has familiarity with the code already and tried to solve a problem which might be met in FinTech.

 Strong hint: we are fans of TDD, pairing and continuous deployment.
 ```